 Crowley often avoided directly criticizing Google or Facebook; he sold his first startup, Dodgeball, to Google (an experience he nonetheless characterizes as “not super fun”) and says he has “great respect” for what both companies have built.
 But at times he was willing to voice some direct challenges to those companies’ ethical stances.
 “Google has a map of the world and Facebook has a map of the world and Apple has a map of the world,” Crowley says, speaking about Foursquare’s role these days as an enterprise location services provider for other companies.
 “And there are a lot of companies that don’t want to work with Google, Facebook, or Apple because those companies are trying to put them out of business.
 Someone wants a data provider, but not one of the big three.”

 Crowley, as the co-founder of Foursquare and once its chief executive for seven years before handing over the role to current CEO Jeff Glueck, is one of the few tech executives that can speak about data collection without fear of being called a hypocrite.
-As Glueck told The Verge in a recent interview, Foursquare refuses to sell customer data, despite multiple multi-million dollar offers from big companies that want access to users’ real-world habits.
+As Glueck told The Verge in a recent interview, Foursquare is choosy about how it sells customer data, despite multiple multi-million dollar offers from big companies that want access to users’ real-world habits.

 In fact, you could argue that Foursquare, which still employs only around 300 people, failed to expand to the scope of other social networks in part because of its approach to data privacy.
 Crowley has always made Foursquare’s location features transparent and opt-in, and the location platform it now provides to other companies uses only anonymized, aggregated data.